Equine Apprenticeships – invaluable education or slave labour?

 At age 16-18: Full government funding of the cost of training for employers with less than 50 employees.

-Have a chat with an equine Apprenticeship provider like Educ8 Equine (details at the end of this article) to find out the options available to you.
+Have a chat with an equine Apprenticeship provider to find out the options available to you.

 Apprenticeships can be gained through a selection of different providers, each who will work in partnership with employers.
 When choosing a provider look at: